 • • •

-There you have it – the cost to visit France in a somewhat large nutshell.
+There you have it – the cost to visit France based on seven days spent in Paris and Bordeaux.
 While spending will vary from person to person, this is a good overall idea of what prices will look like for every aspect of your trip.
-If bare bones travel is more your style, then trim some of this down a little bit.
-On the other hand, if you prefer more group tours or luxury, do it up a little bit more.
-The possibilities are endless, but right here is an excellent place to start building your France budget.
+Whether you’d like to skimp or do it up a little more, this post is the perfect place to start when planning your France budget.